What is Organization determination?

-Step 1 – Ask your plan to make a coverage decision for the prescription drugs you are requesting
+Step 1– You ask our plan to make a coverage decision on the medical care you are requesting

-You, your doctor, or your appointed representative may do this by contacting Member Services via phone, fax, or mail.
+You, your doctor, or your representative may do this via one of the options below:

 Member Services (Coverage Decisions)